Bowen Road: History

 The road was named after Sir George Bowen, an Ulsterman who served as the 9th Governor of Hong Kong from 1883 to 1885.
 It was colloquially called "Third Road" by residents in Hong Kong for being the third east–west road from the shore at that time.
 "First Road" and "Second Road" were Queen's Road and Kennedy Road respectively.

 As Hong Kong lacked fresh water at that time, Tai Tam Reservoir was built in Tai Tam Valley.
 An aqueduct was built to transfer from Tai Tam to Central via Wong Nai Chung Gap and Happy Valley.
 Later, Bowen Road was built on top of the aqueducts.
 The road makes the south boundary of Victoria City.
 A boundary stone was at the junction with Stubbs Road.
 The road also passes by many schools.

 Lover's Stone

-The famous Lover's Stone is located just off the road, around 20 minutes walking time from Stubbs Road.
+Lover's Stone is located just off the road, around 20 minutes walking time from Stubbs Road.
 The 9-metre-high granite monolith is said to have the power of giving happy marriages for those who worshipped it.
 It is also a nice place to view Victoria Harbour's scenery.